cvsync/RedstonePowerDisplay/README.md

 2.)
 Put it into C:\Users\\\<Username\>\AppData\Roaming\.minecraft\resourcepacks

+## For Java Edition (1.19.3) users
+Try the version 1.11.0.
+These files are stored the directory '1.11.0'.

 ## For Java Edition (1.19/1.19.1/1.19.2) users
-Try the version 1.9.0.
+Try the version 1.10.0.
 These files are stored the directory '1.10.0'.

 ## For Java Edition (1.18/1.18.1/1.18.2) users
 Try the version 1.9.0.
 These files are stored the directory '1.9.0'.